Pauan/rust-signals/README.md

 This is an intentional design choice: it is necessary for correctness and performance.

-This isn't a problem in practice, because a `Signal` is supposed to represent a *single value that changes over time*.
+So whenever you are using `Signal`, you must ***not*** rely upon it being updated for intermediate values.

+That might sound like a problem, but it's actually not a problem at all: it ***is*** guaranteed that it will be updated with the most recent value, it is *only* intermediate values that aren't guaranteed.

 As an analogy, `RwLock` does not give you access to past values (only the current value), and the same is true with `Mutable` and `Signal`.

-So whenever you are using `Signal`, you must ***not*** rely upon it being updated for every change.
-However, you ***can*** rely upon it always containing the most recent value.

-If you really *do* need every single intermediate value (not just the most recent), then using a [`Stream`](https://docs.rs/futures/0.2.*/futures/trait.Stream.html) would be a great choice.
+If you really *do* need all intermediate values (not just the most recent), then using a [`Stream`](https://docs.rs/futures/0.2.*/futures/trait.Stream.html) would be a great choice.
 In that case you will pay a small performance penalty, because it has to hold the values in a queue.